 - Network in line!
 Talk to people, learn who they are and what their background is.
 I met some really cool people while waiting to be admitted, and you never know what kind of opportunities may arise from talking to others.

 - Wear the crazy outfit that you are second-guessing!

 - Bring snacks/make sure to allot time to eat.
 You’ll get hungry if you have a full day planned of shows and sight-seeing, and you don’t want to get hangry or give yourself a headache.

 - Take a free water in the fridge outside Spring Studios.
 That’s why it’s there!

 - Be a little spontaneous and flexible.
 If you don’t get into a show, try not to voice your frustration.
 Instead, take that time to explore, eat or network!

 - Have a positive outlook and enjoy the experience!
 Attending NYFW is a dream for so many people, so have the time of your life!!

 Do you have any other questions about NYFW that I didn’t answer?
 Please comment below or send me an email and I’ll do my best to help!
-Also stay tuned for a second NYFW post dedicated to THE FASHION!!
+And don’t forget to check out my post on What to Wear at NYFW!

 As always, thank you for reading!
 XOXO